 In the evolving landscape of data management, businesses are continually seeking ways to harness the full potential of their data.
 The concept of data mesh has emerged as a significant paradigm, advocating for decentralized data ownership and democratized access to data and analytics.
-However, implementing data mesh principles can be challenging, especially in diverse technological environments.
+However, implementing data mesh principles can be challenging, especially in diverse technological environments that include traditional data warehouses, modern data lakes, and emerging data lakehouses.
 Enter data fabric, an architectural framework designed to address these challenges and enhance the implementation of data mesh.
 In this blog post, we will explore what data fabric is, the problems it solves, and its benefits in modern data architecture.

 Understanding Data Fabric